bazilzainal/nextjs-lafest/events/02-meet-karina-bahrin.md

 ---
-title: Meet the Author – Karina Bahrin
+title: Karina Bahrin – Meet the Author
 date: "2022-09-01"
-startTime: "11:00"
+startTime: "11:00 AM"
-endTime: "12:30"
+endTime: "12:30 PM"

+order: 2
 published: true
 description: Karina Bahrin is a writer and former columnist.
-She is the author of the book "The Accidental Malay"
+She is the author of the book "The Accidental Malay".
 hero: '/images/events/meet-karina-bahrin/hero.jpg'
 profile: '/images/events/meet-karina-bahrin/profile.jpg'
 ---